Trade agency rules Canadian lumber shipments hurting U.S. producers

-Canada's shipments of softwood lumber south of the border are injuring American producers, the U.S. International Trade Commission said in its final determination on Thursday.
+Canada's shipments of softwood lumber south of the border are injuring American producers, the U.S. International Trade Commission has ruled in its final determination.

-The ITC's final ruling, in a 4-0 decision in favour of the U.S., comes amid deadlocked talks to overhaul the North American free-trade agreement, adding one more strain to the already tense relationship between Ottawa and the Trump administration.
+The ITC's final vote, in a 4-0 decision on Thursday in favour of the United States, comes amid deadlocked talks to overhaul the North American free-trade agreement, adding one more strain to the already tense relationship between Ottawa and the Trump administration.

-The 2006 softwood-lumber agreement expired on Oct.
-12, 2015.
+"The ITC is down to four commissioners, with two more to complete the panel nominated but not yet confirmed," Resolute Forest Products Inc. spokesman Seth Kursman said in a statement.
+"This vote is designed to apply more political pressure on Canada to settle on adverse terms.
+We won't do that."

 The U.S. lumber sector began flexing its muscles in November, 2016, petitioning the U.S. Department of Commerce to impose countervailing and anti-dumping duties on Canadian lumber shipments into the United States.
 That move turned out to be successful in 2017, with the Commerce Department deciding to penalize Canadian producers with preliminary tariffs, first with countervailing duties starting on April 28 and then anti-dumping duties beginning on June 30.

 The final determination on Nov.
-2 by the U.S. Department of Commerce resulted in a countervailing rate of 14.25 per cent and anti-dumping rate of 6.58 per cent against most Canadian lumber shipments south of the border, for a combined tariff averaging 20.83 per cent.
+2 by the Commerce Department resulted in a countervailing rate of 14.25 per cent and anti-dumping rate of 6.58 per cent against most Canadian lumber shipments south of the border, for a combined tariff averaging 20.83 per cent.

 Preliminary countervailing duties averaging nearly 20 per cent lasted for four months, ending in late August.